 - a panel of 30-40 small polar metabolites (such as amino acids, components of glycolysis and TCA pathways)

 - We do both quantification versus standards and stable isotope (13C, 15N, 2H) tracing, the combination of which can give powerful insights into metabolic activity.

-- Measurement of cellular respiration and glycolysis using Seahorse XFp and XFe24 analyzers.
-These instruments determine rates of extracellular acidification and oxygen consumption by living cells respectively in a 6-well or a larger 20-22-well format.
+- Measurement of cellular respiration and glycolysis using Seahorse XFp, XFe24 and XFe96 analyzers.
+These instruments determine rates of extracellular acidification and oxygen consumption by living cells respectively in a 6-well or larger 24 or 96 well formats.
 From these data, the relative activity of cellular glycolysis versus oxidative phosphorylation, including the balance of ATP production from these two major energetic processes, may be determined.

 - Measurement of major substrates and metabolites (glucose, glutamine, lactate, and glutamate) in culture medium using the YSI 2950 analyzer.
 This instrument is able to rapidly (~1 min per metabolite) determine the concentration of these important metabolism substrates from a small volume of sample (100-200 µL).
 Using a 96-well format, this analysis provides an economical method to roughly define changes in metabolism (e.g., in proliferating versus quiescent cells), and is also useful for checking that cells in culture have a sufficient supply of the major nutrients glucose and glutamine.